 What is Lai See?

-For decades Chinese people have been handing out these ‘good fortune’ red envelopes among communities and some say this tradition dates back as far as the Sung Dynasty.
-These red envelopes “hong bao” in Mandarin and “lai see” in Cantonese are used as a channel for sending good wishes and luck, with the red packaging thought to bring prosperity rather than the money inside.
-The tradition of giving out money during Lunar New Year is similar to giving Christmas gifts in western culture.
+‘Good fortune’ red envelopes are given out among communities and some say this tradition dates back as far as the Sung Dynasty.
+These red envelopes, “hong bao” in Mandarin and “lai see” in Cantonese, are used as a channel for sending good wishes and luck, with the red packaging thought to bring prosperity.
+Most commonly, red envelopes are handed out from the first day of the Lunar New Year to the 15th day and best given upon the first greeting during that time.

 Lai See etiquette